Lch3181/Warcraft-lll_TWrpg_AHKs/README.md

 ## Loader
 click any of ur savefile and then click load
-or in game type -l / -load will load ur selected savefile
+or in game type -l (filename) / -load (filename) will load ur filename(optional, can leave empty) or selected savefile
 or in game type -ll / -loadlast will load ur last loaded savefile
 after load will save the history of ur last loaded savefile